-Financial information is provided in the Company's audited financial statements for the year ended May 31, 2021, together with the related management's discussion and analysis (the "Financial Statements").
+Financial information is provided in the Company's audited financial statements for the year ended May 31, 2024, together with the related management's discussion and analysis (the "Financial Statements").
 The Financial Statements will be placed before the Meeting.

-Additional information relating to the Company and a copy of the Financial Statements may be obtained under the Company's profile at www.Sedar.com or upon request from the Company at Suite 1430, 800 West Pender Street, Vancouver, British Columbia, V6C 2V6, Telephone No.: 604-638-8063 or Fax No.: 604-648-8105.
+Additional information relating to the Company and a copy of the Financial Statements may be obtained under the Company's profile at www.sedarplus.ca or upon request from the Company at Suite 1012, 1030 West Georgia Street, Vancouver, British Columbia, V6E 2Y3, Email: info@chakanacopper.com.
 The Company may require payment of a reasonable charge from any person or company who is not a securityholder of the Company, requesting a copy of any such document.